coq/coq/doc/sphinx/addendum/type-classes.rst

 .. flag:: Typeclasses Filtered Unification

-   This option, available since Coq 8.6 and off by default, switches the hint application procedure to a filter-then-unify strategy.
+   This flag, available since Coq 8.6 and off by default, switches the hint application procedure to a filter-then-unify strategy.
 To apply a hint, we first check that the goal *matches* syntactically the inferred or specified pattern of the hint, and only then try to